Learning to detect continuous gravitational waves: an open data-analysis competition: Introduction

 The current trend in blind CW searches is to explore relatively narrow parameter-space regions to aim for astrophysically plausible CW sources~\cite{Dergachev:2025ead,Dergachev:2025hwp, Steltner:2023cfk,KAGRA:2022dwb}, or to extend the parameter space towards binary systems~\cite{LIGOScientific:2020qhb,Covas:2022rfg,Covas:2024nzs}, which may emit detectable CW signals more easily due to accretion~\cite{Ushomirsky:2000ax, Haskell:2015psa, Hutchins:2022chj}.
-The most sensitive of these searches are based on highly-efficient implementations of the semicoherent $\mathcal{F}$-statistic~\cite{Jaranowski:1998qm,Cutler:2005hc,Dunn:2022gai}, such as the Global Correlation Transform (\eah{})~\cite{Pletsch:2009uu}, \weave{}~\cite{Wette:2018bhc}, or \texttt{BinarySkyHou}$\mathcal{F}$~\cite{Covas:2022mqo}.
+The most sensitive of these searches are based on highly-efficient implementations of the semicoherent $\mathcal{F}$-statistic, such as the Global Correlation Transform (\eah{})~\cite{Pletsch:2009uu}, \weave{}~\cite{Wette:2018bhc}, or \texttt{BinarySkyHou}$\mathcal{F}$~\cite{Covas:2022mqo}.
 These searches require significant computing budgets to be successfully deployed.
-Alternatively, short-coherence searches~\cite{Krishnan:2004sv,2014PhRvD..90d2002A,Covas:2019jqa,Tenorio:2024jgc,DOnofrio:2024nhu} followed by hierarchical follow-ups~\cite{Ashton:2018ure, Tenorio:2021njf,Covas:2024pam,Mirasola:2024lcq} require a much more modest budget, albeit with the corresponding reduction in sensitivity.
+Alternatively, short-coherence searches followed by hierarchical follow-ups~\cite{Ashton:2018ure, Tenorio:2021njf,Covas:2024pam,Mirasola:2024lcq}, or signal-agnostic searches such as \texttt{SOAP}~\cite{soap}, require a much more modest budget, albeit with a corresponding reduction in sensitivity.
 All in all, the sensitivity of a CW search is primarily limited by the available computing resources~\cite{Prix:2012yu}.

 Machine learning applications~\cite{Cuoco:2024cdk} have demonstrated significant accelerations in search~\cite{Gabbard:2017lja,Chua:2019wwt,Koloniari:2024kww,Nagarajan:2025hws} and parameter-estimation~\cite{Gabbard:2019rde,Dax:2021tsq,Williams:2021qyt,Williams:2023ppp} workflows targeting compact binary coalescences compared to standard approaches~\cite{Usman:2015kfa,Sachdev:2019vvd,Cornish:2020dwh}.
-Due to the comparatively broader parameter space, applications to blind CW signals have reported limited success~\cite{Dreissigacker:2018afk,Dreissigacker:2019edy,Yamamoto:2020pus,Joshi:2023hpx,Joshi:2024bkj}, with most successful applications focusing on accelerating specific computational steps~\cite{Modafferi:2023nzt} or increasing the robustness of a search to unmodelled physics~\cite{soap,Bayley:2020zfa,Bayley:2022hkz}.
+Due to the comparatively broader parameter space, applications to blind CW signals have reported limited success~\cite{Dreissigacker:2019edy,Yamamoto:2020pus,Joshi:2025xdz,Cheung:2025lyf}, with most successful applications focusing on accelerating specific computational steps~\cite{Modafferi:2023nzt} or increasing the robustness of a search to unmodelled physics~\cite{Bayley:2020zfa,Bayley:2022hkz}.

+In this work, we present the results of an open data-analysis competition to spark new approaches and algorithmic developments in CW searches~\cite{competition}.